-James is an Academic Developer: Assessment at Anglia Learning & Teaching.
+James is Academic Lead: Assessment at Anglia Learning & Teaching.
 His work focuses on developing evidence-based and effective Assessment and Feedback practices.

 As part of this work, James creates, promotes and delivers CPD opportunities to enable and support the effective use of technology-enhanced assessment.
 He also monitors and evaluates sector-wide development and application of technology-enhanced assessment, to inform our own approach to eAssessment.
 His assessment role has led to a focus on the development and implementation of pedagogic, technological and policy solutions.